Vision

 Who Is Responsible? |

-Broaden ways that courses, continuing education, and community life can incorporate Indigenous education as well as decolonial, postcolonial, intercultural theories |
+Broaden ways that courses, continuing education, and community life can incorporate Indigenous education as well as decolonial, postcolonial, intercultural and ecological theories and practices |

-Continue to do the College wide DEAR discussion Increase Indigenous presence (through the garden project, see #4 below) and Establish relationships with other Indigenous theological schools Build up Black membership and Asian descent members in partnership with CANAAT and Asian Center at Knox |
+Build up Black membership and Asian descent members in partnership with CANAAT and Asian Center at Knox |

 |